Jinco2016/AngularDirectiveExample/README.md

 In order to be considered for the AngularJS position, you must complete the following steps.

-*Note: This task should take no longer than 1-2 hours at the most.*

 ### Prerequisites

 - Please note that this will require some basic [JavaScript](http://www.codecademy.com/tracks/javascript) and [AngularJS](http://angularjs.com/) knowledge.
 [Egghead.io](http://www.egghead.io/) is an excellent source for AngularJS knowledge.